Sale (GTEC): 10 months (1 day a week)

 Specialist Course Information

-PlacementStudents may undertake up to 240 hours of vocational placement, this is designed to enhance the students learning throughout the course.
+PlacementStudents are strongly encouraged and may undertake up to 120 hours of vocational placement, this is designed to enhance the students learning throughout the course.
 The student is required to organise the placement.

 Placement is arranged by: Student